-After the wood is dried is it then feed to conveyors that take the varying sized wood planks through a machine that cuts the rough planks into standard sized pieces.
+After the wood is dried is it then feed to conveyors that take the varying sized wood planks through a machine that cuts the rough planks into standard-sized pieces.
 Standardizing the planks to sizes that are used for wood flooring is crucial to being able to efficiently manufacture wood flooring in volume.

 Step 3: Removing defects

 Once the rough lumber is sized, the planks are manually trimmed to remove defects.
-Things such as cracks and large knots are removed from planks to ensure the resulting wood flooring will be strong and long lasting.
+Things such as cracks and large knots are removed from planks to ensure the resulting wood flooring will be strong and long-lasting.
 Removing these problem portions from planks also prevents the planks from breaking during the rest of the wood floor manufacturing process, so they do not jam up the machinery.

 Step 4: Molding the floor planks

 Using a sophisticated molder machine, each plank is given a tongue and groove edge.
-One side of the floor plank is shaped with a tongue edge and the other with a matching groove indentation.
+One side of the floor plank is shaped with a tongued edge and the other with a matching groove indentation.
 This allows the completed flooring to fit together with precision when being installed and ensures that the entire floor is level and secure.